-Regarding his career as a Bull, if you have about four minutes to spare, lay your eyes on this fairly inconsequential first-round 2013 THREE OVERTIME playoff game between the Chicago Bulls and the Brooklyn Nets.
-A Bulls team that was, notably, without D-Rose — who had just began his documented journey to First Team All-Injured.
+Regarding his career as a Bull, if you have about four minutes to spare, I dived into in the film room and found this fairly inconsequential first-round 2013 THREE OVERTIME playoff game between the Chicago Bulls and the Brooklyn Nets.
+A Bulls team that was, notably, without D-Rose — who had just began his well-documented journey to First Team All-Injured.
 In this otherwise mediocre matchup, however, Nate treated us to a short-guy show and exploded for 34 points, with 23 IN THE FOURTH QUARTER.

 On the sad day that Nate leaves this earth to depart to whatever afterlife you believe in, I hope this YouTube video is projected on his tombstone, because it is the most Nate Robinson-y sequence captured on film.
 A sequence where irrational confidence meets the “hold up he’s actually hoopin’ for real” attitude, and we’re treated to the sort of bizarre random performance that makes the National Basketball Association the greatest professional league in sports.

 Let’s also not discredit the fact that Nate is a THREE-TIME dunk contest champion (2006, 2009, 2010) which is preposterous when you again recall that he stands at a decisively average FIVE FOOT NINE.
 In 2009, he dunked over the All-Star formerly known as Orlando Magic Dwight Howard in a display of otherworldly athleticism many of us are incapable of comprehending: